Rockypocky77/ChancifySATPrep/sat5.md

 A) NO CHANGE
 B) My mentor, Professor Garcia, who directs the lab,
 C) My mentor Professor Garcia, who directs the lab,
-D) My mentor, Professor Garcia who directs the lab
+D) My mentor, which directs the lab,

 The panel of judges have selected finalists for the competition.

 A) NO CHANGE
 B) has selected
 C) are selecting
-D) were selecting
+D) have been selecting

 Evidence from recent studies indicate a link between diet and inflammation.

 A) NO CHANGE
 B) indicates
 C) are indicating
-D) have indicated
+D) have been indicating

 Predators maintain ecosystem balance.
 [5] wolves regulate deer populations in Yellowstone.